pgRouting/pgrouting/doc/dijkstra/pgr_dijkstraNear.rst

     RETURNS SET OF (seq, path_seq, start_vid, end_vid, node, edge, cost, agg_cost)
     OR EMPTY SET

-:Example: Departing on car from vertex :math:`2` find the nearest subway station.
+:Example: Departing on car from vertex :math:`6` find the nearest subway station.

 * Using a **directed** graph for car routing.
-* The subway stations are on the following vertices :math:`\{ 3, 6, 7\}`
+* The subway stations are on the following vertices :math:`\{1, 10, 11\}`
 * The defaults used:

   * `directed => true`